Want to know how to do laundry like a pro? Our essential laundry hacks guide will ensure you'll never get a laundry load wrong again.

 Not working or nervous of using bleach?
 You can sponge the sweat stains with white vinegar or with a mixture of lemon juice and baking powder, then pre-treat them with an enzyme pre-wash stain remover.
 Then wash on the hottest cycle safe for the fabric.
 Add that cupful of bleach for especially stubborn marks.

-Why?
+Why do you need to wash sneakers?
 You went running, they're muddy.
 Or just not just as white as they were.

-- Best ways to clean up blood stains
+- How to clean up blood stains

 - How to remove red wine stains